In this post, we attempt to sort through the thousands of pumpkin bread recipes on the internet to figure out the best, once and for all.

 Lastly, tasters were asked: “would you eat this again?”
 The far right column is pretty self-explanatory: the most desirable breads were generally the top-rated breads, and that percentage shrinks the father down the list you go.

-A few notes on some of the wonkier results since, disclaimer, we are not a professional kitchen or professional bakers:
+A few notes on some of the wonkier results since, disclaimer, we are not professional bakers:

 - Due to the time constraints of baking 12 loaves in one day, we baked the loaves two at a time.
 Smitten Kitchen and Cook’s Illustrated went in at the same time (just after we raised the temperature from 325 for the first few loaves to 350 degrees for the remainder of the loaves).
 Unfortunately, both of these loaves exited the oven with dense, spongy bottoms (although the top half of Smitten Kitchen looked normal, and we tried to serve just the normal section to our judges).
 We’re still not too sure what happened (any enlightenment on this front is welcome!) but in any case, you should especially take Cook’s Illustrated’s rating with a grain of salt–I assume the rankings could have been very different had both loaves been baked properly, and this is probably a factor in why CI’s was rated so moist.